kkarbowiak/cpp-argparse/README.md

 ## Dependencies

 C++ argparse is a header-only library, so its setup is minimal.
 It has no external dependencies and only uses STL.
-Since it uses `std::optional`, `std::any`, and some other features, it requires C++17 compiler and standard library.
+Since it uses `std::ranges` and some other features, it requires C++20 compiler and standard library.
+If you are stuck with C++17, you can still use release [v2.1.4](https://github.com/kkarbowiak/cpp-argparse/releases/tag/v2.1.4).

 C++ argparse uses CMake internally, but you don't have to.
 Just put the [argparse.h](https://github.com/kkarbowiak/cpp-argparse/releases/latest/download/argparse.h) header somewhere and point your build system to it.